anyscale/templates/templates/fine-tune-llm_v2/README.md

 - meta-llama/Meta-Llama-3-70B
 - meta-llama/Meta-Llama-3-70B-Instruct

+In general, any model that is compatible with the architecture of these models can be fine-tuned using the same configs as the base models.

-### What if I want to use another dataset?
+### Should I use LoRA or full-parameter fine-tuning?

-The training configs provided in this template all train on the GSM8k which requires a context length of 512 tokens.
-How to ensure the correct format is described in https://docs.endpoints.anyscale.com/fine-tuning/dataset-prep.
-You can replace the s3 buckets in the training configs in this template with paths to your own dataset.
+There is no general answer to this but here are some things to consider:

+- The quality of the fine-tuned models will, in most cases, be comparable if not the same
+- LoRA shines if...
+    - ... you want to serve many fine-tuned models at once yourself
+    - ... you want to rapidly experiment (because fine-tuning, downloading and serving the model take less time)
+- Full-parameter shines if...
+    - ... you want to make sure that your fine-tuned model has the maximum quality
+    - ... you want to serve only one fine-tuned version of the model

+You can learn more about this in one of our [blogposts](https://www.anyscale.com/blog/fine-tuning-llms-lora-or-full-parameter-an-in-depth-analysis-with-llama-2).
+There, you'll also find some guidance on the LoRA parameters and why, in most cases, you don't need to change them.

 ### I have the right model, context length and everything.
 Can I optimize compute cost?

 Optimizing your fine-tuning runs for compute cost is a non-trivial problem.
 The default configs in this template require the following compute:
 Llama-3-8B and Mistral require 16 A10Gs.
 Llama-3-70B and Mixtral require 32 A10Gs.

+Before optimizing for compute, make sure that you have selected a context length that is long enough for your dataset.
+If you have very few datapoints in your dataset that requires a much larger context than the others, consider removing them.
+The model of your choice and fine-tuning technique should also suit your data.

 If you want different compute, we *suggest* the following workflow to find a suitable configuration:

-* Select some model, context length, fine-tuning technique (LoRA or full-paramter), etc. that suit the problem you want to solve
+* Start with a batch size of 1
-* Start off with compute that you think will give you good flops/$.
+* Choose a GPU instance type that you think will give you good flops/$.
 If you are not sure, here is a rough guideline:
     * g5 nodes for high availability
     * p4d/p4de nodes for lower availability but better flops/$
-    * Anything more modern if you have the means of acquiring them
+    * Anything higher-end if you have the means of acquiring them
-* Do some iterations of trial and error on batch-size and deepspeed settings to fit the workload while keeping other settings fixed
+* Do some iterations of trial and error on instance types and deepspeed settings to fit the workload while keeping other settings fixed
-    * Start with batch sizes of 1
-    * Use deepspeed stage 3
+    * Use deepspeed stage 3 (all default configs in this template use stage 3)
     * Try to use deepspeed offloading only if it reduces the minimum number of instances you have to use
+        * Deepspeed offloading slows down training but allows for larger batch sizes because of a more relaxed GRAM foot-print
-    * Use as few instances as possible
+    * Use as few instances as possible.
+Fine-tune on the same machine if possible.
+        *  The GPU to GPU communication across machines is very expensive compared to the memory savings it could provide.
+You can use a cheap CPU-instance as a head-node for development and a GPU-instance that can scale down as a worker node for the heavy lifting.
+        * Training single-node on A100s may end up cheaper than multi-node on A10s if availablity is not an issue
+* Be aware that evaluation and checkpointing introduce their own memory-requirements
+   * If things look good, run fine-tuning for a full epoch.
-    * Increase batch size as much as possible until your instances don't OOM
+* After you have followed the steps above, increase batch size as much as possible until your instances don't OOM

 We do not guarantee that this will give you optimal settings, but have found this workflow to be helpful ourselves in the past.